Page Title

-The Frequently Asked Questions (FAQs) below will help to explain the new 3-bin FOGO system and answer any questions that you may have.
+The Frequently Asked Questions (FAQs) below help to explain the three-bin FOGO system and answer any questions that you may have.

 About the FOGO system FAQs

 FOGO (Food Organics and Garden Organics) helps reduce the amount of waste sent to landfill.
-Around half of what goes into the red lid general waste bin is organic material that can be composted instead of buried.
+Under the previous two-bin system around half of what went into the red lid general waste bin was organic material that could have been composted instead of buried.
 When organics break down in landfill, they produce methane, a greenhouse gas 25 times more harmful than carbon dioxide.

-The Western Australian Government requires all councils in Perth and Peel to introduce FOGO by 2025 and has set a target for 75% of waste to be diverted from landfill by 2030.
-The Shire has been planning this transition since 2020 and Council approved the move to FOGO in August 2023 as part of its commitment to sustainability and reducing greenhouse gases.
+The Western Australian Government required all councils in Perth and Peel to introduce FOGO by 2025 and has set a target for 75% of waste to be diverted from landfill by 2030.
+The Shire planned this transition since 2020 and Council approved the move to FOGO in August 2023 as part of its commitment to sustainability and reducing greenhouse gases.

-Although many residents already compost at home or keep chickens, a recent audit showed that more than 50% of general waste bins still contain compostable material.
+Although many residents already compost at home or keep chickens, audit of the previous two-bin systems showed that more than 50% of general waste bins still contain compostable material.
 By collecting food and garden waste separately, the FOGO bin allows this material to be recovered and turned into compost instead of going to landfill.

-FOGO has already been rolled out successfully in many other local governments, including rural areas.
-The move to a consistent three-bin system across Western Australia will also reduce confusion for residents and help minimise contamination in kerbside bins so more material can be recovered.
+FOGO has been rolled out successfully in many other local governments and is part of a consistent three-bin system across Western Australia will also reduce confusion for residents and help minimise contamination in kerbside bins so more material can be recovered.

 Were other bin collection options considered?

 Yes.
-The Shire assessed several waste collection options, considering operational needs along with environmental and financial impacts.
+The Shire assessed several waste collection options in the lead up to the implementation of the three-bin system, considering operational needs along with environmental and financial impacts.
 One option was to introduce FOGO with fortnightly collection at first and continue weekly general waste, then switch to weekly FOGO and fortnightly general waste after 12 months.
-This was not supported as it would have significantly increased costs for the community and would not have reduced organic waste in general waste bins, which is currently around 50%.
+This was not supported as it would have significantly increased costs for the community and would not have reduced organic waste in general waste bins.

-The WA State Government requires all local governments in Perth and Peel to implement FOGO by 2025.
-The system being introduced follows the State Waste Authority’s Better Practice FOGO kerbside guidelines, which recommend fortnightly collection for general waste.
+The WA State Government required all local governments in Perth and Peel to implement FOGO by 2025.
+The Shire's three-bin system follows the State Waste Authority’s Better Practice FOGO kerbside guidelines, which recommend fortnightly collection for general waste.

 While a third bin adds collection costs, these are balanced by the lower cost of processing organic material compared with landfill disposal.
 As a result, the FOGO system delivers a cost-neutral kerbside waste service for the Shire overall.